iamakanshab/queue_time_metrics/README.md

 - 60 seconds interval between collections
 - Excludes `kube-system` namespace
 - Uses hardcoded kubeconfig at `/root/.kube/config`
+- Update to your Kubeconfig path in the code

 ### Custom Duration and Interval
 ```